Adverbs of Place

 What Are Adverbs of Place?

-Adverbs of place (also called spatial adverbs) modify a verb to tell us where an action is done.
+Adverbs of place (also called spatial adverbs) modify a verb to tell us where an action takes place.
+They provide information about the location or position of something.

 I've never lived abroad before.